Adana: Economy

 A major centre for grain and cotton production in the Ottoman period, Adana was one of Turkey's first industrialised cities and is now one of its most economically developed cities.
 A mid-size trading city until the mid-1800s, the city attracted European traders after the United States, a major cotton supplier, became embroiled in its Civil War.
 Cilician farmers exported agricultural products for the first time and started building up capital.
-By the start of the 20th century, factories, almost all of them processing cotton, began to operate here but most were shut down and the economy almost ground to a standstill in 1915 after the genocide of Armenians who ran most of the city's businesses.
+By the start of the 20th century, factories, almost all of them processing cotton, began to operate here.
 The coming of the Republic accelerated industrialisation as closed plants were re-activated and state-owned plants opened.
 With the construction of the Seyhan Dam and improvements in agricultural techniques, there was an explosive growth in agricultural production during the 1950s.
 Large-scale industry grew up along the D-400 highway and the Karataş road.
 A service industry, especially banking, developed during this period.
-Rapid economic growth continued until the mid-1980s and movie makers were attracted to the region.

 Extensive neo-liberal policies adopted by then Prime Minister Turgut Özal to centralise Turkey's economy caused almost all the Adana-based companies to move their headquarters to Istanbul.
 The decline in cotton planting raised the cost of raw material for manufacturing, and the city saw a wave of plant closures starting from the mid-1990s.
 Young professionals fled the city, contributing to Adana's unenviable status as the country's top brain drain city.
 Financial and human capital flight from Adana has continued to increase since 2002 due to the government's neo-liberal centralisation policies similar to Özal's.
 In 2010, unemployment in the city reached a record 19.1 percent.
-After 20 years of stagnation, Adana's economy is starting to pick up again with investments in the tourism and service industries, and the wholesale and retail sectors, and the city is being re-shaped as a regional centre.

 Adana was named among the 25 European Regions of the Future for 2006/2007 by Foreign Direct Investment magazine.
 Chosen alongside Kocaeli, Adana scored the highest points for cost effectiveness against Kocaeli's points for infrastructure development, while the two towns tied for points in the categories of human resources and quality of life.